Alexander & Co. provides Capital Gains Tax advice to clients who need to pay Capital Gains Tax on their profits or gains when selling their assets.

 Capital Gains advice for landlords and property investors

 Alexander & Co provides specialist tax and accountancy advice to many landlords and property investors.
 This includes advising on the Capital Gains Tax aspects of selling or disposing of assets, to structuring your company tax-efficiently.
-We frequently advise on the benefits and pitfalls of holding buy to let properties in a company versus personal ownership.
+We frequently advise on the benefits and pitfalls of holding buy-to-let properties in a company versus personal ownership.

 As a landlord or investor, there is a wide range of issues to consider to minimise tax and increase profitability.
 Our expert team is on hand to guide you through the complex legislation.